warmach1ne/hometransmission/README.md

 4. Change the transmission white list and configure the settings according to your setup
 5. If needed change to a third party interface for the web like "flood for transmission", follow the steps accordingly
 6. Create a symlink with systemd to start transmission automatically at boot/restart
+7. Setup Samba and apply the settings according to your environment.